-SMICMUN IX
+SMICMUN X

 Hosted at the Shanghai SMIC Private School